triton-inference-server/server/docs/model_repository.rst

 TensorFlow 1.7 and later integrates TensorRT to enable TensorFlow models to benefit from the inference optimizations provided by TensorRT.
-TRTIS supports models that have been optimized with TensorRT and can serve those models just like any other TensorFlow model.
+The inference server supports models that have been optimized with TensorRT and can serve those models just like any other TensorFlow model.
 The inference server’s TensorRT version (available in the Release Notes) must match the TensorRT version that was used when the model was created.

 A TensorRT/TensorFlow integrated model is specific to CUDA Compute Capability and so it is typically necessary to use the :ref:`model